mushorg/glutton/README.md

 service netfilter-persistent save
 service netfilter-persistent reload
 ```
-Now Glutton server listening on all tcp udp ports of the system except one for SSH.
+Now Glutton server listening on all tcp udp ports of the system except one for SSH 5001.